 During the springtime, anglers will find white bass in the upper portion of the Chattooga River.
 Start fishing where the river narrows down and fish upstream as far as motor boat access is possible.
 In the fall, look for breaking fish in the narrow section of the lake on the upper Chattooga River arm.

 Catfishing techniques involve simple baits and simple tackle.
 Worms, liver, small bream and artificial catfishing mixtures are the most popular baits.
-Put your preferred bait onto a number six size hook up to a 1/0 size hook.
+Impale your preferred bait onto a size 6 to 1/0 size hook.
 Attach a few split shots onto the line and fish on the bottom near the shoreline at depths ranging from 20-40 feet.

 The best time to fish for Tugalo catfish is on a summer afternoon when the electrical generators are pulling water through the dam.
 The gentle current that occurs during power generation seems to trigger a feeding frenzy in catfish.
 Catfish are most abundant in the vicinity of the South Carolina boat ramp.
 Target the points on the Georgia side, especially in the sharp bends upstream of the boat ramp.
 During the summer, bank anglers can catch catfish from the South Carolina boat ramp.